Wednesday, 21 August 2019

 Port of Dover: New Cargo Manager see 6205

 SS Richard Montgomery at rest (WW II Supply Ship ) 6329

 Premier Inn completes see 6149 plus

-type in the topic and away you go, or if you have the post number as shown above, just type it in the box, more than - 6300 - nautical posts now.
+Use our SEARCH ENGINE below to find all sorts on the SEA NEWS pages....type in the topic and away you go, or if you have the post number as shown above, just type it in the box, more than - 6400 - nautical posts now.

 Posts are welcome. just click 'Add Your Comment' below.
 Max of 5 pictures preferred although we can stretch that for special stories..

 Sea News Editor Paul Boland - send info or pix to email@example.com.
 Always welcome.

 CRUISE CALLS: https://www.doverport.co.uk/cruise/find-a-cruise/